AnaStasia1331/ms4-recipe-book/TESTING.md

     1.1.
 Testing: Open a new browser tab, access the url https://ms4-recipe-book.herokuapp.com/ -> Home page is displayed as described in the expected result.
     ![Home page UI for anonymous user](static/img/readme/testing/home-page-anonym-user.png)
     1.2.
 Expected: when anonymous user tries to create a new recipe he will be redirected to the Login/Sign Up page.
     1.2.
 Testing: 1.
 Select the navbar item Add a new recipe -> Login/Sign Up page is opened.
-2. Click on the pen icon in ADD A NEW RECIPE section -> Login/Sign Up page is opened.
+2. Click on the pencil icon in the ADD A NEW RECIPE section -> Login/Sign Up page is opened.
     1.3.
 Expected: anonymous user is properly informed what is the purpose of the website and what are the terms of using it.
     1.3.
 Testing: Home page header displays the text informing that it's an online recipe book where user can collect and organize her/his favorite recipes on the website.
 ADD A NEW RECIPE section indicates that after creating 3 recipes, user will be asked to pay once.
 2. Unregistered user can create a new account.